© GeorgeRudy / iStockphoto

 Nikki first became interested (obsessed?) with pregnancy and birth following the miscarriage of her first pregnancy.
 She found the lack of informed choice, the poor communication, and the lack of support all just made the experience that much more difficult.
 She knew there had to be a better way.

 When she returned to the UK, Nikki had her first baby in a beautiful waterbirth with midwives.
-This inspired her to then work with a newly established miscarriage support group, advocating for better care for women experiencing loss in pregnancy.
+This inspired her to then work with a newly established miscarriage support group, advocating for better care for those experiencing loss in pregnancy.
 Shortly afterward, a friend talked her into training as a childbirth educator.
 Clients began to ask her to support them during their births and she discovered a whole new world.
 She was smitten!

 Nikki later moved to Singapore with her family and established the first doula practice there.
 Working with doctors and nurses who’d never heard of a doula, she realized the importance of effective communication and reflective practice.
 Clients began asking her if they could train to do the job she did, and Childbirth International was born.
 Originally the courses were taught face-to-face.
-However, the Internet had just become available and Nikki could see that there were women across the world who wanted to become doulas and childbirth educators, but the training was out of their reach – for financial or geographic reasons.
-Being in the midst of studying for her Bachelor of Nursing Science degree by distance, Nikki realized that online training could open up opportunities to thousands of women.
+However, the Internet had just become available and Nikki could see that there were people across the world who wanted to become doulas and childbirth educators, but the training was out of their reach – for financial or geographic reasons.
+Being in the midst of studying for a Bachelor of Nursing Science degree by distance, Nikki realized that online training could open up opportunities to thousands of people.

 Nikki is passionate about the importance of birth professionals learning how to communicate effectively with clients and using these skills to build relationships with their peers and caregivers.
 Having real skills to pass on to new families meant that they are able to make informed decisions that are right for them, long after we’ve been involved in their journey.
 Those working in this field need to have a strong support base to enable them to cope with the emotional nature of our work and develop a network of other birth professionals who come from diverse backgrounds and cultures to give us a breadth of knowledge and perspectives.